Abastro/Funcy/STRUCTURE.md

 # Preface

-Funcy is a functional programming language where everything is defined as function.
+Funcy is a functional programming language where everything is defined as relation.
 It's capable of all things programming languages can do, because it includes lambda calculus as its subset.
 (It's known that lambda calculus is equivalent with universal turing machine)